EYFS Lead: Mrs C Ball

 It is also our intent to understand and follow the children’s interests and provide opportunities throughout the Early Years Curriculum to support, consolidate and deepen learning, ensuring that the children meet their next steps.

-In Reception, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, published in March 2014 by the DfES, which can be viewed if you click on the link below.
+In Reception, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, published on 31st March 2021 by the DfES, which can be viewed if you click on the link below.
+To support the planning and next steps for the children, we also refer to both Birth to 5 Matters and Development Matters documents.

 Personal, Social and Emotional Development